Back to blog

 Building on Top of Microsoft Teams: Bot Events, Graph APIs, and the Mental Model That Helped

-What I learned building a Teams integration for a real product, without pretending it is just one API and one happy path.
+What helped while building a Teams integration for a real product, without pretending it is just one API and one happy path.

 microsoft-teamsbot-frameworkmicrosoft-graphintegrations

-When I first started building on top of Microsoft Teams, I thought the job was simple: connect the app, receive messages, send messages back.
+The first instinct with Microsoft Teams is usually that the job is simple: connect the app, receive messages, send messages back.

 What actually helped was a different mental model: